CoLRev-Environment/bib-dedupe/README.md

 ## Features

-- Goal: automated duplicate linking without false positives
+- **Automated Duplicate Linking with Zero False Positives**: Bib-Dedupe automates the duplicate linking process with a focus on eliminating false positives.
-- preprocessing approach that mirrors the specific error generation process of academic databases (e.g., re-formatting authors, abbreviating journals)
+- **Preprocessing Approach**: Bib-Dedupe uses a preprocessing approach that reflects the unique error generation process in academic databases, such as author re-formatting, journal abbreviation or translations.
 - **Entity Resolution**: Bib-Dedupe does not simply delete duplicates, but it links duplicates to resolve the entitity and integrates the data.
-This allows for validation, undo operations, and a more comprehensive understanding of record relationships.
+This allows for validation, and undo operations.
 - **Programmatic Access**: Bib-Dedupe is designed for seamless integration into existing research workflows, providing programmatic access for easy incorporation into scripts and applications.
-- **Transparent and Reproducible Rules**: Bib-Dedupe's blocking and matching rules are transparent and easily reproducible.
-Researchers can fine-tune these rules based on their specific needs, promoting reproducibility in deduplication processes.
+- **Transparent and Reproducible Rules**: Bib-Dedupe's blocking and matching rules are transparent and easily reproducible to promote reproducibility in deduplication processes.
 - **Continuous Benchmarking**: Continuous integration tests running on GitHub Actions ensure ongoing benchmarking, maintaining the library's reliability and performance across datasets.
 - **Efficient and Parallel Computation**: Bib-Dedupe implements computations efficiently and in parallel, using appropriate data structures and functions for optimal performance.